komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribefoodcovered.jpg" alt="The food covered in rocks and dirt" caption="The tour guide said that typically the food is just chucked straight up into a bit and covered with rocks and dirt, but they wrapped it all in tinfoil and covered it with a pot for our sake." >}}

-We dig out the Ichibi and bring it over to a table where a veritable feast had been lain out.
+We dig out the Ichibi and bring it over to a table where a veritable feast had been laid out.
 It's all super good food.
 I really like the blood sausage.
 Some of the food is made with herbs we saw in the forest.
 I like that.
 We eat and talk a while.
 Some tea is served, which we can optionally mix with a millet wine they make locally.
 I thought it was surprisingly refreshing.

 {{< figure src="tribefoodbeans.jpg" alt="Beans" caption="" >}}
 {{< figure src="tribefoodfish.jpg" alt="Fish" caption="" >}}
-{{< figure src="tribefoodtribefoodplants.jpg" alt="Edible plants" caption="" >}}
+{{< figure src="tribefoodplants.jpg" alt="Edible plants" caption="" >}}
 {{< figure src="tribefoodpork.jpg" alt="Pork" caption="" >}}
 {{< figure src="tribefoodpumpkin.jpg" alt="Pumpkin" caption="" >}}
 {{< figure src="tribefoodsausage.jpg" alt="Blood Sausage" caption="" >}}